timmydoza/glurp/README.md

 });

 glurp.start(3000, './');
-};
 ```
 ### glurp.start(port, publicDirectory)
 Starts an HTTP server with a specified port and directory for hosting static files.
-(See example above "Getting Started with glurp")

 ## Request Object
 The glurp request object has the same methods and properties as the node.js <a href="https://nodejs.org/api/http.html#http_http_incomingmessage">http.IncomingMessage</a> class, in addition to the following: